Sällskapsresan: Reception

 The film has become a classic in Sweden, though it was not well received by Swedish critics at the time of release.
 Jan Aghed from Sydsvenska Dagbladet wrote "There are many funny gags in the beginning, and the film is very funny until the travellers have reached their destination.
 The film then goes on very slowly in poor humor and boredom."
 The film became a box-office success with over 2 million people watching the film, making it the most watched Swedish cinema-film in Sweden as of 2023.

+Sequels

 The success of the film spawned a series of films about the character Stig-Helmer, mostly making fun of Swedish vacation activities: